CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 ## Future Wishlist

 - Remove all W3C validator warnings on all pages.
-- Fix the nav bar to show more items in desktop view, the current structure was designed for more pages.
+- Fix the navigation bar to show more items in desktop view, the current structure was designed for more pages.
 - Add more categories and content to the site.
 - Work on spacing and content separation a bit more.
 There are areas where it isn't perfect.